googleapis/google-http-java-client/docs/setup.md

 all artifacts for this library is `com.google.http-client`.

-To ensure all dependency versions work together and to avoid having to manually choose and specify versions for each dependency, we recommend first importing the `com.google.cloud:libraries-bom` in the `dependencyManagement` section of your `pom.xml`:
+To ensure all dependency versions work together and to avoid having to manually choose and specify versions for each dependency, first import the `com.google.cloud:libraries-bom` in the `dependencyManagement` section of your `pom.xml`:

 ```xml